unfoldcollective/sensorium.is/user/pages/02.news/first-speaker-announced/item.md

     twig: true
 ---

 They are masters of beautiful aesthetics and generative art.
 Based in London, they combine art + technology to create immersive audio-visual experiences, and powerful new formats of visual communication.
-We are extremely pleased to announce first speakers of Sensorium 2017 - [FIELD.IO](www.field.io).
+We are extremely pleased to announce Field as the first speakers of Sensorium 2017.

 ===

-They work with selected brands and cultural institutions world-wide, they produce artworks across moving image, interactive experiences, screen-based and kinetic installations.
+[Field](http://field.io/) works with selected brands and cultural institutions world-wide, they produce artworks across moving image, interactive experiences, screen-based and kinetic installations.

 {% include 'partials/atoms/button.html.twig' with {
     'button': {